Big Ten Conference: 1900s: Becoming the Big Ten

+1940s: Chicago leaves and Michigan State joins

 The conference was again known as the Big Nine after the University of Chicago decided to de-emphasize varsity athletics just after World War II.
-In 1939 UChicago President Robert Maynard Hutchins made the decision to abolish the football program, based on his negative views of big-time college football’s excesses and associated problems of the time. and withdrew from the conference in 1946 after struggling to obtain victories in many conference matchups.
-It was believed that one of several schools, notably Iowa State, Marquette, Michigan State, Nebraska, Notre Dame, and Pittsburgh would replace Chicago at the time.
-On May 20, 1949, Michigan State ended the speculation by joining and the conference was again known as the Big Ten.
+In 1939, UChicago President Robert Maynard Hutchins made the decision to abolish the football program, based on his negative views of big-time college football's excesses and associated problems of the time.
+Chicago completely withdrew from the conference in 1946 after struggling to obtain victories in many conference matchups.

+Several schools sought to replace Chicago and obtained support from current members: Michigan State with support from Minnesota, Nebraska with support from Iowa, and Pittsburgh with support from Ohio State.
+Ultimately, on December 12, 1948, it was announced that the conference had voted 9–0 to approve Michigan State's joining the conference, which would again be known as the Big Ten.
+The school's non-football sports commenced conference play in 1950, with football joining three years later.
 The Big Ten's membership would remain unchanged for the next 40 years.
 The conference's official name throughout this period remained the Intercollegiate Conference of Faculty Representatives.
 It did not formally adopt the name Big Ten until 1987, when it was incorporated as a not-for-profit corporation.

-Early history

-As intercollegiate football rapidly increased during the 1890s, so did the ruthless nature of the game.
-Tempers flared, fights erupted, and injuries soared.
-Between 1880 and 1905, college football players suffered more than 325 deaths and 1,149 injuries.
-To deal with mounting criticism of the game, President James H. Smart of Purdue University invited representatives from the University of Chicago, University of Illinois, University of Michigan, University of Minnesota, Northwestern University, and University of Wisconsin to a Chicago meeting to create policies aimed at regulating intercollegiate athletics.
-These schools were the original seven members.
-In 1899, Indiana University and the University of Iowa joined the conference to increase the membership to nine schools.
-Ohio State University joined in 1912 and Michigan State University joined in 1948.
-In 1905, the conference was officially incorporated as the "Intercollegiate Conference of Faculty Representatives".
-The conference is one of the nation's oldest, predating the founding of the NCAA by a decade and was one of the first collegiate conferences to sponsor men's basketball.
-The Southern Intercollegiate Athletic Association was also established in 1895; its successor, the Southern Conference, eventually spawned the Southeastern Conference and the Atlantic Coast Conference.